stormmore-com/StormPHP-Framework/README.md

 - Built-in mature view system using pure PHP, views can control content of layout (adding css/jss scripts or changing title
 - Build-in validation
 - Build forms
+- Support cli tasks (define tasks and run it from cli)
+- Support for running controller from cli
+- Support e2e tests with php cli (test automatically your entire backend stack from phpunit easilly)
 - Support error customization
 - Support middleware (put your code to pipeline before and after request is handled)
 - Support Docker out of the box